 7. Add complementary visual elements

 Nobody likes to see a wall of text when they open an email.
-People are busy, and don’t have the time nor effort to spend a significant portion of their time reading your marketing email.
-Keep it short, snappy and include plenty of visuals.
+People are busy and don’t have the time or effort to spend a significant portion of their time reading your marketing email.
+Keep it short, and snappy and include plenty of visuals.

 Visuals are great as they serve to separate chunks of necessary text but also speak volumes.

-If you want to curate a better online presence for your business and capture all the leads possible, think about hiring an SEO like First Page to optimize your website for both users and search engines.
-Learn more about how our premium content writing and SEO services can drive growth and success in your business starting today.
+If you want to curate a better online presence for your business and capture all the leads possible, think about hiring an SEO expert, like First Page, to optimize your website for both users and search engines.
+Apart from awesome emails, search engines discover your pages easily for your customers.